hman1148/high-performanc-group-proj/README.md

 ### Configuring Block Size (GPU)

 Todo: After selecting a gpu implementation, the user can select the block size to use

+---

+### Running the Validation Script

+Follow the steps above to load the correct modules.
+Then navigate to the `root` directory of the project.
+From there, run:

+`python3 validate.py <file1.csv> <file2.csv> [file3.csv ...]`.

+For example, to compare the shared memory and the parallel memory CPU implementations, the command becomes:

+`python3 validate.py serial_results.csv shared_cpu_results.csv`

+---

+### Running the Visualization Script

+Follow the steps above to load the correct modules.
+Then navigate to the `root` directory of the project.
+From there, run:

+`python3 visualize_clusters.py <file.csv>`

+For example, to visualize the output of the serial implementation, the command becomes:

+`python3 visualize_clusters.py serial_results.csv`